fluxcd/community/SECURITY.md

 Disclosures will contain an overview, details about the vulnerability, a fix that will typically be an update, and optionally a workaround if one is available.

 We prefer to fully disclose the vulnerability as soon as possible once a user mitigation is available.
-Disclosures will be published on the same day as a release fixing the vulnerability after the release is published.
+Disclosures will be published on the same day as a release fixing the vulnerability, after the release is published.